-Professor Graham Dodds is an expert on United States politics and law.
-He holds degrees from Penn, Columbia, and UC-Irvine and has worked as a Research Fellow at the Brookings Institution and as a Legislative Assistant for a member of the U.S. House of Representatives.
+Professor Dodds is an expert on the politics of the United States.
+He holds a PhD from the University of Pennsylvania, MAs from Penn and UC-Irvine, and a BA from Columbia.
+Originally from Philadelphia, he has worked at the Brookings Institution and for a member of the U.S. House of Representatives.

-Professor Dodds is an award-winning teacher and often conducts workshops for other professors on how to be a better teacher.
+Professor Dodds is an award-winning teacher and has conducted workshops for other professors on how to be a better teacher.
 At the graduate level, he teaches a seminar on political leadership and decision-making.
-At the undergraduate level, he teaches a survey of western political theory, an introduction to U.S. politics, and advanced seminars on a wide variety of topics in U.S. politics and law.
-He taught previously at Penn and the Institut d'études politiques in Grenoble, France.
+At the undergraduate level, he has taught a survey of western political theory and a general introduction to political science, he often teaches mid-level courses on American politics and the U.S. presidency, and he teaches advanced seminars on American political thought, American political development, Congress and the legislative process, law and society in the U.S., and conceptions of causality in politics.
+He has also taught at Penn and the Institut d'études politiques (Sciences Po) in Grenoble, France.

-Professor Dodds has been interviewed by journalists in major news outlets several hundred times.
-To arrange an interview, please contact Concordia’s Media Relations office.
+Professor Dodds has been interviewed nearly five hundred times by journalists in major news outlets, from the Washington Post to national TV and radio.
+To request an interview, please contact Concordia’s Media Relations office.